Symplectic integrator: Introduction

 where $q$ denotes the position coordinates, $p$ the momentum coordinates, and $H$ is the Hamiltonian.

 The set of position and momentum coordinates $(q,p)$ are called canonical coordinates.

 (See Hamiltonian mechanics for more background.)

 The time evolution of Hamilton's equations is a symplectomorphism, meaning that it conserves the symplectic 2-form $dp \wedge dq$.
 A numerical scheme is a symplectic integrator if it also conserves this 2-form.

-Symplectic integrators also might possess, as a conserved quantity, a Hamiltonian which is slightly perturbed from the original one (only true for a small class of simple cases).
+Symplectic integrators possess, as a conserved quantity, a Hamiltonian which is slightly perturbed from the original one.
 By virtue of these advantages, the SI scheme has been widely applied to the calculations of long-term evolution of chaotic Hamiltonian systems ranging from the Kepler problem to the classical and semi-classical simulations in molecular dynamics.

-Most of the usual numerical methods, like the primitive Euler scheme and the classical Runge–Kutta scheme, are not symplectic integrators.
+Most of the usual numerical methods, such as the primitive Euler scheme and the classical Runge–Kutta scheme, are not symplectic integrators.

 Methods for constructing symplectic algorithms

 Splitting methods for separable Hamiltonians

 A widely used class of symplectic integrators is formed by the splitting methods.